licht1stein/codaio/README.md

 * `CODA_API_KEY` - your API key to use when initializing document from environment

 ### Quickstart using raw API
 Coda class provides a wrapper for all API methods.
+If API response included a JSON it will be returned as a dictionary from all methods.
+If it didn't a dictionary `{"status": response.status_code}` will be returned.
+If request wasn't successful a `CodaError` will be raised with details of the API error.

 ```python
 from codaio import Coda